 Whether it’s their first or second choice, there is one very common trait of women who choose to realize their potential in the IT sector – they like challenges.
 They are hungry for career growth and personal development, things that cannot be accomplished doing the same type of work every day.
 It is the ever-evolving nature of the sector and the variety of work that made our colleagues pursue a career in IT.

-Challenges women face in the IT world
+Challenges women face in their career in it

 - Gaining trust.
 Making the employer or client believe in your capabilities can sometimes be harder as a woman, as it’s been inculcated in our minds that men are better at programming for ages.
 Yet, our experience shows that the contentment of being able to prove yourself is worth it.